9 Best Caverns in Virginia

 3. Grand Caverns

-Grand Caverns is a National Natural Landmark and a stunning caverns system to explore.
+Grand Caverns is a National Natural Landmark and a stunning cavern system to explore.
 These caverns opened for tours in 1806 making them the oldest operating cave system for visitors in the United States.
 The caverns are open year-round with hours that change for the summer and winter seasons.
 There are several types of tours available at Grand Caverns depending on how adventurous and dirty you want to get exploring.

 The main tours at the caverns last a little more than an hour, and you walk about a mile through the cave complex to learn about the rock formations.
 For those who want to feel a bit more like the original cave explorers, the Historic Trail Tour gives you the full caving experience.
 You are outfitted with a helmet, headlamp, and kneepads to prep you for crawling through some of the original pathways of the cave.